I. General Principles

-- The University Sexual Assault Investigative Board (USAIB) is composed of faculty, staff and student members and is governed by separate investigation procedures set forth in the Student Title IX Grievance Process and the Student Gender Equity Grievance Process.
+- The University Sexual Assault Investigation Board (USAIB) is composed of faculty, staff and student members and is governed by separate investigation procedures set forth in the Student Title IX Grievance Process and the Student Gender Equity Grievance Process.

-- The USAIB investigates complaints referred by the Gender Equity and Title IX Compliance Office or the OSCCS that involve allegations of sexual assault alleged to have been committed by a student(s) in violation of Offense Number 5 above and (ii) other complaints referred by the Judicial Administrator that involve allegations of sexual harassment committed by a student(s).
-Complaints may allege other violations of the Code, in which case the USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault.
+- The USAIB investigates complaints referred by the Gender Equity and Title IX Compliance Office or the OSCCS that involve allegations of sexual assault or sexual harassment alleged to have been committed by a student(s) in violation of the Code.
+Complaints may allege other violations of the Code, in which case the USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault or harassment.
 The USAIB may elect to refer the other charges to the Gender Equity and Title IX Compliance Office, OSCCS or SCB for hearing and resolution.

 - Following a determination by the USAIB Panel that it is more likely than not that a respondent has committed a sexual assault or engaged in sexual harassment in violation of the Code, sanctions will be imposed in accordance with the USAIB procedures and may include suspension or expulsion.

 - Authority Retained by Individual Schools, the Office of Residential Life, and Greek Life

 - Each School or College of the University may establish an academic integrity officer and/or panel to hear and decide cases of alleged academic misconduct involving undergraduate students of that School or students taking courses taught by faculty in that School.

-(1) The composition of such a panel shall be determined by appropriate persons in each School or College.
+(1) The composition of any hearing panel shall be determined by each School or College.